Introduction

 A transparent workplace allows you to make your employees feel respected and heard, which results in them feeling valued.

-When you make sure that your company has the proper levels of workplace transparency manually or via team collaboration tools, you will see an increase in the overall team happiness & satisfaction.
+When you make sure that your company has the proper levels of workplace transparency manually or via team collaboration tools, you will see an increase in overall team happiness & satisfaction.

 The excellent implementation of methodical workplace transparency allows for higher employee engagement.
 The increase in employee engagement is due to fulfilling the two fundamental pillars essential for employee engagement; “employee recognition and satisfaction”.

-High levels of employee engagement are critical factors of a productive and effective workplace.
+High levels of employee engagement are critical factors in a productive and effective workplace.
 If your employees feel that their work has a positive, meaningful, and tangible impact on the company, they are intrinsically more likely to work harder.
 On top of that, they will be much more likely to remain loyal and innovative in their work.

-Your company’s active effort to implement a transparent knowledge & information sharing culture across the organization enables the creation of robust workplace culture.
+Your company’s active effort to implement a transparent knowledge & information sharing culture across the organization enables the creation of a robust workplace culture.
 It allows your employees to see that the management trusts their employees and respects and values their contributions.
 It is the fundamental role of leaders of the company to set a precedent of what is expected of all employees across the organization regarding a transparent workplace culture.

 All of the above benefits have a snowball effect on your employees.
 Because your employees are concerned about your company’s performance, the above benefits translate into stronger customer interactions that foster better customer relations.
 Trusted and appreciated employees are more likely to want their company to succeed.